Postgraduate PhD Program (the page is being created)

 Career orientation "Science and Research" for students of School I-IV

-The programme is aimed at students from Faculties I to IV.
-Unfortunately, students of Computing Science cannot apply, as the Department of Computing Science promotes young talent through the Graduate School oltech and there are no mentors available in the 3GO.
-The programme is primarily designed for master's degree students, but teacher training students interested in a doctorate can also apply.
+The programme is aimed at students from Schools I to IV.
+Unfortunately, Computing Science students are not eligible to apply, as the Department of Computing Science supports early-career researchers through the oltech Graduate School and no suitable mentors are available within the 3GO programme.
+The programme is primarily designed for Master’s students specialising in a particular subject area; however, teacher-training students interested in pursuing a PhD are also welcome to apply.

-In February 2024, the programme 'Nach dem Studium promovieren?!' was once again approved by the Study Quality Commission of the University of Oldenburg.
-There will be four identical, i.e. non-consecutive runs in the summer semester 2024, winter semester 2024/25, summer semester 2025 and winter semester 2025/26.
-More detailed information on the programme can be found on these pages.
+The programme ‘A PhD after your degree?!’ was once again approved in May 2026 by the Study Quality Commission of the University of Oldenburg.
+There will be four identical cohorts – i.e. not building on one another – in the winter semester 2026/27, the summer semester 2027, the winter semester 2027/28 and the summer semester 2028.
+More detailed information about the programme can be found on these pages.

 What are the goals and contents?